knjcode/autometa/README.md

 ## Templates directory

-Autometa search templates in the current directory of input file first.
+Autometa search templates ([Template ID].csv and [Template ID].ejs) in the current directory of input file first.
-If templates not found, it search default templates directory.
+If templates not found, search default templates directory ([autometa package directory]/templates).
 If you want to add templates directory, set AUTOMETA_TEMPLATES environment variable.

     $ export AUTOMETA_TEMPLATES="/path/to/your/templates"

 ## Original Templates

-If you want to define original templates, create [Template ID].csv, [Template ID].ejs and place these on templates directory.
+If you want to define original templates, create [Template ID].csv, [Template ID].ejs and place these files on templates directory.

-You can also place templates by command.
+You can also place templates by register command.

-    $ autometa -r [Template ID].ejs
+    $ autometa -r [Template ID].ejs [Template ID].csv
-    $ Register success: [Template ID].ejs placed on [templates direcotry]
+    $ Register success: [Template ID].ejs placed on [templates directory]
+    $ Register success: [Template ID].csv placed on [templates directory]

 ## Usage manual